 2017 – Pioneer programme – distribution of mosquito nets in schools.
 1,450 given to every pupils and teacher at River View School

 2017 – June, July and August no new cases of malaria reported in Mukuni Chiefdom

 2017 – Only one case of malaria reported in areas where the new products have been applied, which was contracted from outside the area

 2017 – The Butterfly Tree donates 2,000 mosquito nets

 2016 – Mukuni Chiefdom records the lowest number of cases of malaria in the Kazungula District

-This year Zambia saw an increase in malaria, with outbreaks turning into emergencies in the districts of Ndola, Kazungula and Kabwe.
+In 2016 Zambia saw an increase in malaria, with outbreaks turning into emergencies in the districts of Ndola, Kazungula and Kabwe.
 Kazungula recorded over 9,000 cases, however the entire Mukuni Chiefdom had only 200, but only a handful in the areas where our new malaria prevention intervention was applied.
 Whereas Singwamba, in the Nyawa Chiefdom, recorded 3,245 cases and 12 deaths in children between the ages of 1 and 13 years.

 2016 – The Butterfly Tree reports zero cases of malaria in Chuunga Village